Oracle DECODE Function Explained with Examples

 The Oracle DECODE function can be confusing to those who have never used it.
-It’s a useful function for comparing values.
-Learn more about this function and some examples in this video.
+It's a useful function for comparing values.
+Learn more about this function and some examples in this article.

 Purpose of the Oracle DECODE Function